2S22 Bohdana: Development

 The howitzer underwent live fire tests in 2018, while its first public display was in the Kyiv Independence Day Parade on 24 August 2018.
 Development was nearly halted in 2020 due difficulties obtaining 155 mm shells at the time, legal disputes between the government and manufacturer, temporary cancellation of the program funding, and excessive recoil that would be eventually solved with the introduction of an improved muzzle brake.

-Another round of test firings were conducted at the Shyrokyi Lan training ground in May 2021.
+Another round of test firings were conducted at the Shyrokyi Lan training area} in May 2021.
 Further test firings were carried out at a range in Odesa Oblast in December 2021 and January 2022, where 450 shots were fired at a range of 42 km, greater than the manufacturer's specification of 40 km.